-This can be done by checking the IBM support website to see if new code releases are available: .
-The release notes provide information about new function in a release plus any issues that are resolved with the new release.
+This can be done by checking the IBM support website to see if new code releases are available: IBM Elastic Storage Server support website.
+The release notes provide information about new functions in a release plus any issues that are resolved with the new release.
 Update your code regularly if the release notes indicate a potential issue.